kr15h/pibash/README.md

 ## License

 No license.
 Knowledge for writing these has been found on the internet.
-Might even contain copy/paste blocks of lines.
+Might even contain copy/paste blocks of code.